brain-tec/mail/mail_post_defer/README.rst

 actions are active:

 - Mail: Email Queue Manager (mail.ir_cron_mail_scheduler_action)
-- Notification: Send scheduled message notifications (mail.ir_cron_send_scheduled_message)
+- Notification: Notify scheduled messages (mail.ir_cron_send_scheduled_message)

-The mail queue processing is made by a cron job.
+The mail queue processing and scheduled messages notifications are handled by cron jobs.
 This is normal Odoo behavior, not specific to this module.
-However, since you will start using that queue for every message posted by any user in any thread, this module configures that job to execute every minute by default.
+However, since you will start using that queue for every message posted by any user in any thread, both jobs are configured to execute every minute by default.

 You can still change that cadence after installing the module (although it is not recommended).
 To do so: